a-sfrank/Numerical_EP/README.md

  * Anna-Simone Frank (asfrank88@gmail.com) or
  * Sam Subbey (samuels@imr.no)
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Download the code at:  XXX
+Download the code at:  https://github.com/a-sfrank/Numerical_EP/tree/v1.0.0

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # General information:

 The code solves numerically for the equilibrium points (EPs) of a 3-dimensional Ordinary Differential Equation (ODE) model, calculates their stability and plots streamlines and time-series dynamics of the system.
 It is specifically suited for systems with several trivial equilibria, i.e., multi-stable systems.
 The equilibrium points calculations are restricted to the positive (>0) coordinate axes only.